kurron/docker-logfaces-client/README.md

 #Overview
-This project is a simple Docker image that runs the [DbVisualer](http://www.dbvis.com/) SQL IDE.
+This project is a simple Docker image that runs the [logFaces client](http://www.moonlit-software.com/).

 #Prerequisites
 * a working [Docker](http://docker.io) engine